manisci/manisci.github.io/_pages/cv.md

 Work experience
 ======
-* Research Assistant at Practical Data Mining & Exploration Lab Emory University, Atlanta, GA May 2018 – Present
+* Research Assistant at Practical Data Mining & Exploration Lab Emory University, Atlanta, GA May 2018 – August 2021

     Tensor factorization for phenotyping in medical datasets to develop high quality features for various predication tasks Predicting length of stay of ICU patients using Graphical Models and raw Electronic Health Records data